stamat/poops/README.md

 Each reactor entry has the following properties:

 - `component` — the file that default-exports a React component (rendered at build time with `renderToString`)
-- `inject` — Nunjucks global variable name for the rendered HTML
+- `inject` — template global variable name for the rendered HTML (available in both Nunjucks and Liquid)
 - `in` (optional) — client entry file for hydration (bundled for the browser)
 - `out` (optional) — output path for the client bundle
 - `options` (optional) — esbuild options for the client bundle (same as script entries: `minify`, `format`, `target`, `sourcemap`, etc.)